top of page

 3. Free to do as you please (you can choose what activity you want to do

-Children and adults report that outcomes of a neighbourhood backyard include, increasing social skills, building a sense of community, connecting to place, space and people, improving mental health, being a safe space for children, motor skill developments and opportunity to play outdoors.
+Children and adults report that outcomes of a Neighbourhood Backyard include, improving physical and mental health, improved self-regulation, positive self-concept, social skills, building a sense of community, connecting to place, space and people, increasing community pride, reducing local stigma, being a safe space for children, increased cultural safety, motor skill developments and opportunity to play outdoors.

 If you are interested in creating your own neighbourhood backyard, contact us for more information!